After decades in business, these Canadian retailers are shaking up the industry with hands-on customer experience.

 Brick-and-mortar retailers are finding new ways to adapt in an increasingly competitive marketplace that’s seeing direct-to-consumer e-commerce businesses growing year after year.
-The smartest brands understand that it’s the in-store experience that sets them apart.
+The smartest brands understand that it’s the customer experience that sets them apart.
 After all, over two-thirds of Canadian shoppers would rather shop with brands that have a physical location than ones that are online only.

 What’s unique to the in-store shopping experience is the ability to interact with products “in-person” – and while YouTube reviews are especially popular with online shoppers, they can’t really compare with an enjoyable “offline” experience.
 While you might think it’s the newer businesses leading the charge in experiential retail, some long-standing Canadian businesses are upping their game by innovating in customer experience.